-Ohio's Proposal to Regulate Puppy Mills and Dog Auctions
+Regulation of Ohio's Puppy Mills and Dog Auctions

 With hundreds of kennel registrations in Ohio, there is great disparity in the U.S. Department of Agriculture, Animal and Plant Health Inspection Service (USDA-APHIS) licensing and inspecting the appropriate number of kennels.
 Laws are on the books to provide minimum-care standards for animals, but enforcement has historically been spotty at best.

 The state of Ohio has seven USDA-APHIS inspectors, which include Vet Medical Officers, Animal Care Inspectors and one Compliance Specialist.
 Enforcement of the AWA is handled by Investigative and Enforcement Services (IES).
-But puppy mills can successfully navigate around these laws, either by selling directly to consumers (thereby avoiding USDA licensing requirements) or by simply avoiding the reach of law enforcement - with so few USDA inspectors and minor fines, it's easy to stay in business.
+But puppy mills can successfully navigate around these laws by simply avoiding the reach of law enforcement - with so few USDA inspectors and minor fines, it's easy to stay in business.

 A 2013 report issued by the USDA has confirmed Ohio ranks fifth among the top 10 states with the largest number of USDA licensed commercial dog breeders ('Class A') and dealers ('Class B'):